Mandatory time tracking – this will change in 2024

-Time & Attendance becomes mandatory.
-Even if we are still stuck on the draft bill in March 2024, the law will probably come soon.
+Time tracking becomes mandatory.
+Even though we are still stuck on the draft bill in March 2024, the law is likely to come soon.
 And that’s why we’re talking today about what will change with the new law.

 1. What do we know?